ChrisPC-39/see_through/README.md

   - Right-click to open popup menu
   - *Hold* right-click to change color/opacity of the first 3 options
-  - Left-click *only on the image* to change its opacity.
+  - *Hold* left-click on the image/video or web page to change its opacity.

 ## Download link